Reid technique: Validity

 Critics claim the technique too easily produces false confessions, especially with juveniles and with people whose communication/language abilities are affected by mental disabilities, including reduced intellectual capacity.
-While this criticism acknowledges that the technique can be "effective" in producing confessions, it is not accurate at getting guilty parties to confess, instead sweeping up people pushed to their mental limits by stress.
+The thrust of this criticism is that the technique might be "effective" in producing confessions, but not actually accurate at getting only truthful confessions; instead it may sweep up people pushed to their mental limits by stress.
 Critics also dislike how police often apply the technique on subjects of unclear guilt, when simply gathering more information in non-stressful interrogations can be more useful both for convicting guilty suspects and exonerating innocent suspects.

 Of 311 people exonerated through post-conviction DNA testing, more than a quarter had given false confessions—including those convicted in such notorious cases as the Central Park Five.

 Some of the more minor details Reid propounded have been questioned.
 For example, Reid believed that "tells" such as fidgeting was a sign of lying, and more generally believed that trained police interrogators could intuitively check lies merely by how they were delivered.
 Later studies have shown no useful correlation between any sort of body movements such as breaking eye contact or fidgeting and truth-telling.
 While police can be effective at cracking lies, it is via gathering contradicting evidence; police officers have been shown in studies to be no better than average people at detecting lies merely from their delivery.

 Several European countries prohibit some interrogation techniques that are allowed in the United States, such as a law enforcement officer lying to a suspect about evidence, due to the perceived risk of false confessions and wrongful convictions that might result, particularly with juveniles.
 For example, §136a of the German (StPO, "code of criminal procedure") bans the use of deception and intimidation in interrogations; the Reid method also conflicts with the German police's obligation to adequately inform the suspect of their right to silence.